 Here’s what the bestsellers look like in European cooking and food:

 Most are unsurprisingly recipe books.
 However, that first one is especially interesting.

-So these people might be looking for a new recipe cookbook, but that doesn’t mean they want some haute cuisine one that requires working like crazy in for hours in the kitchen every single night.
+So these people might be looking for a new recipe cookbook, but that doesn’t mean they want some haute cuisine that requires working for hours in the kitchen.

-Instead, these (presumably) busy workaholics or parents (which are basically the same thing) just want something relatively delicious and quick.
+Instead, these (presumably) busy people want something relatively quick and healthy.